 What is a dead pixel and how do I fix it?

-There’s nothing worse than bringing home a new television and noticing a tiny, dark spot on the screen.
-It’s one of those pesky problems that you can never un-see, but don’t just put up with it.
-We’ve got a few suggestions for how to deal with your deceased pixels and if all else fails, your friendly neighborhood uBreakiFix technician would love to take a look for you.
+You’re trying to watch your favorite show, but your eye keeps focusing on the dead pixel in the middle of the screen.
+This is understandably frustrating, but you don’t have to just put up with it.
+We’ve got a few suggestions for how to deal with your deceased pixels, but if you’d rather leave it to the professionals, your friendly neighborhood uBreakiFix technician would love to take a look at it for you.

 There are several things that can cause a dead or stuck pixel.
-Any sort of trauma to the screen can cause the lights to stop receiving power or it could be a manufacturing error.
-More than likely though, dead pixels are caused by nothing at all but an unprovoked malfunction.
+Any sort of trauma to the screen can cause the lights to stop receiving power, but more commonly, dead pixels are caused by nothing at all but a malfunction.

 The good news is that there are several ways to solve this problem.
 If your device is under a warranty, usually it will be honored and you can get a new device.
 But if that is not an option, there are programs and videos that you can run on your device that are designed to shock pixels back to life.
 Programs like PixelHealer (for windows only), JScreenFix (for all OS), or apps like Dead Pixel Detect and Fix will flash multiple sheets of colors on the screen allowing you to identify your pixel problems.
 If you leave one of these programs running for around 10-20 minutes, there is a chance that your pixel could come back to life.